aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 ### Choosing which factors to analyze: `inherited`

-The view chooses *which rows* are projected. `inherited` chooses *which factors* are analysed on them.
+The view chooses *which rows* are projected. `inherited` chooses *which factors* are analyzed on them.

 With `inherited=True`, the default, a view analyzes every factor it can read — its own, plus everything propagated down from more granular levels.
 With `inherited=False` it